Crimson-Computing/cs207-FinalProject/docs/documentation.md

 ## Extension: Expression

-We also developed another extension named expression, which parse a string into a funcion for ``AD`` objects.
+We also developed another extension named expression, which parse a string into a function for ``AD`` objects.
 Our implementation is build on a [previous parser](https://github.com/glenfletcher/Equation) on GitHub.
 We extend it for AD objects as input/outputs as well as more mathematical function such as ``arcsin`` and ``log``.

 The input string for the parser can not be only normal expression such ``'log(x,2) + sin(y)'``, but also equation expression such as ``'log(x,2) = -sin(y)'``.
 The output of latter one will be the left side of the equation minus the right side of the equation, on which we can apply rooting finding for the solutions of the equation.